Floyd maps to the boundaries of relatively hyperbolic groups: Alternative hyperbolicity

 \subsection{Alternative relative hyperbolicity}

-We make one more step towards the equivalence of $\s{RH_{pd}}$ to the other $\s{RH}$'s.
-3pt \bf Definition $\s{RH_{ah}}$\rm.
-An action of a group $G$ on a connected graph $\Gamma$ is \it relatively hyperbolic \rm if $\Gamma$ is alt-hyperbolic and the action $G{\on}\Gamma^1$ is proper and cofinite and non-parabolic in the sense that no vertex is fixed by the whole $G$.
-3pt To interpret $\s{RH_{ah}}$-action as an $\s{RH_{pd}}$ we only need to indicate a divider generating the uniformity $\s{Vis}\Gamma$.
+We make one more step towards the equivalence of $\s{RH_{pd}}$ to the other $\s{RH}$'s. \deff{ $\s{RH_{ah}}$.
+An action of a group $G$ on a connected graph $\Gamma$ is \it relatively hyperbolic \rm if $\Gamma$ is alt-hyperbolic and the action $G{\on}\Gamma^1$ is proper and cofinite and non-parabolic in the sense that no vertex is fixed by the whole $G$.}

+To interpret $\s{RH_{ah}}$-action as an $\s{RH_{pd}}$ we only need to indicate a divider generating the uniformity $\s{Vis}\Gamma$.
 Let $E$ be a finite set of edges intersecting each $G$-orbit.
-Then the entourage $\b u_E$ is a divider.
-The corresponding set $F$ from \ref{expansiveMetric} is ${\cup}\{F(e):e{\in}E\}$.
+Then the entourage $\b u_E$ is a perspective divider.
+The corresponding finite subset of $G$ from \ref{expansiveMetric} is ${\cup}\{F(e):e{\in}E\}$ where $F(e)$ is given by \ref{altHyp1}.
 The verification is straightforward.